Posted by mcorcoran on April 25, 2012

 Christian’s best friend told the Austin American Statesman two days after the killing that John had changed in the last month from a peaceful kid to one who “started liking violence.”
 The friend said Christian talked about disturbing fantasies of shooting at Murchison from atop a hill “to see how the bullets landed on people.”

-When Christian came into the classroom with the rifle, Grayson didn’t initially take him seriously.
+When Christian came into the classroom with the rifle on May 18, 1978, Grayson didn’t initially take him seriously.
 “The joke is up,” the teacher said, then Christian shot him in the head, chest and arm.

-Christian’s parents paid $129 a day for him to be treated at Timberlawn Hospital in Dallas, where he remained for almost two years before living in foster care with a doctor.
+Christian’s parents paid $129 a day for him to be treated at Timberlawn Hospital in Dallas, where he remained for a year and a half before living in foster care with a doctor.
 John Christian graduated from Highland Park High School in Dallas before college at UT.
 In 2010 his sister declined to pass along an interview request.

 Grayson’s widow, a teacher at LBJ High at the time, settled a lawsuit with the Christian family in 1981 for an undisclosed amount.